 Supervised Use of Laboratory for Determinations of pH, Alkalinity and Dissolved Oxygen, and for Thermometer Calibration

-> E-Mail the Lab Technician for more information and to inquire about fees.
+E-Mail the Lab Manager for more information and to inquire about fees.

-> QC samples: $30 / sample
+QC samples: $30 / sample

 Payment for analyses must come directly as part of a research project, from an educational institution, public agency or citizen monitoring group, or a letter of appointment as agent for the public agency.
 EAL does not conduct analyses for the private sector except under these conditions, nor does it conduct analyses for individuals.